vostok/hercules/hercules-stream-api/README.md

 **Request headers**

+`apiKey`
-`apiKey` - the API Key with read access to the stream is specified.
-Required.
+The API Key with read access to the stream is specified.
+*Required*

-`ContentType: application/octet-stream`
+`Content-Type: application/octet-stream`
+*Required*

+`Accept-Encoding: lz4`
+If client supports LZ4-compression.
+Then server MAY compress response body using LZ4-compression.
+*Optional*

 **Query parameters:**